 Want to find out more?

 Check out the Be a Councillor Campaign by the the Local Government Association.
-Also, view the following leaflet prepared by the National Association of Local Councils:
+Also, have a look at information on other websites such as this Good Councillors Guide.

 Alternatively take a look at the Be a Councillor website which gives general information about becoming a Councillor for council’s such as Durham County Council.